ruch0401/callcenter-simulator/README.md

 callcenter-simulator
 ======

-A sample callcenter simulator using OpenAI technologies such as ChatGPT, Whisper and other APIs to automate and improve callcenter operation.
+A sample call center simulator using OpenAI technologies such as ChatGPT, Whisper and other APIs to automate and improve callcenter operation.
 This project is intended to be a sandbox application to test feasibility and other ideas.

 # Motivation